cialuigi/Week_3-Project/README.md

 _by Luis Millet and Gian F. Villafañe_

-## Project Title: ## Project Title: Changes in Population due to Migration of Young Puerto Ricans
+## Project Title: Changes in Population due to Migration of Young Puerto Ricans

 ## Introduction: